 A transformer substation to convert electricity from 36 kV to 230 kV is proposed on privately held lands near the intersection of Sararas Road and Blackbush Line in the Municipality of Bluewater.
-Refer to Figure A5 of Appendix A for the proposed location of the substation.
-The substation will occupy an area approximately 73 m x 54 m (3,942 m2), and will be constructed on a granular foundation.
-The substation will be designed in accordance with the requirements of the authorities having jurisdiction, and will include safety measures such as an oil containment system, lightning and surge arrestors, fire protection, electrical grounding, perimeter fencing, and appropriate warning signage.
+Refer to Figure A5 of Appendix A for the proposed location of the substation, and Figures C10 - C13 of Appendix C for conceptual drawings.
+The substation will occupy an area approximately 91 m x 54 m (4,914 m2), and will be constructed on a granular foundation.
+The substation will be designed in accordance with the requirements of the authorities having jurisdiction, and will include safety measures such as a transformer oil containment system, lightning and surge arrestors, a shunt reactor (if required), fire protection, electrical grounding, perimeter fencing, and appropriate warning signage.
 Inspection and maintenance details will be supplied by equipment suppliers during detailed design.
 Proper inspection and maintenance of the substation will reduce the likelihood of system failure and potential oil spills or fires.